 DescriptionBetween the flowers and foliage, 'Safari Adventure' pineapple lily (Eucomis) really does look like a pineapple plant!
 Olive-green foliage emerges in early summer, forming a habit similar to a bromeliad.
 Tall scapes of bicolor flowers bloom above the foliage on dark purple stems, resembling a pineapple fruit.
 Creamy white flowers age to a deep rosy purple, creating a gradient of hues along the inflorescence.
 It makes a statement in the garden and cut flower arrangements.

 Fun fact: this plant isn't related to pineapple at all!
 This tropical-looking perennial is actually in the asparagus family.
 It's fairly easy to grow, even in zone 6, but requires extra winter protection.
 If it doesn't emerge the following spring, don't worry.
-It's one of the last plants to break from dormancy and may not start growing until summer!DetailsBotanical name: Eucomis 'Safari Adventure' Common name: Pineapple lily Zone: 6 - 9 Sun exposure: Sun (6+ hours sun) to part sun (4-6 hours sun) Height x width: 3' x 4' Flower color: Pink and white Foliage color: Green Season of interest: Summer and fall Uses: Accent, container planting, ornamental, cottage garden, tropical garden, specimen How To GrowSoil: Grows best in average to fertile well-draining soils.
+It's one of the last plants to break from dormancy and may not start growing until summer!DetailsBotanical name: Eucomis 'Safari Adventure' Common name: Pineapple lily Zone: 6 - 9 Sun exposure: Sun (6+ hours sun) to part sun (4-6 hours sun) Height x width: 2.5 -3' x 3.5 - 4' Flower color: Pink and white Foliage color: Green Season of interest: Summer and fall Bloom time: Late summer, early fall Features: Rare & unusual, heat tolerant, container plants Uses: Accent, container planting, ornamental, cottage garden, tropical garden, specimen How To GrowSoil: Grows best in average to fertile well-draining soils.
 Light: Sun (6+ hours sun) to part sun (4-6 hours sun).
 We suggest cooler climates choose locations with sun for best performance.
 Water: Average.
 Grows poorly in water-logged soils.
 Spacing: 4 feet Fertilizing: In average soils, none needed.
 In poor soils a light application of time release fertilizer in spring is enough.
 Winterizing: Requires extra winter protection in zones 6 and 7.
 Apply a thick layer of mulch or leaf litter to insulate the plant.
 If growing in containers, relocate your pot to a frost-free area for winter (garage or shed).
 Maintenance & pruning: Plant the crown deep below the soil line (around 6 inches).
 Requires little maintenance, except for cutting the flower stalks after flowering.
 Foliage can be left standing to protect the plant in winter and cut back in spring.